kaldi-asr/kaldi/egs/swbd/README.txt

     We are using the eval2000 evaluation data.
 The acoustics are LDC2002S09 and the text is LDC2002T43.

+About the Fisher corpus for language modeling

+  We use Fisher English training speech transcripts for language modeling, if they are available.
+The catalog number for part 1 transcripts is LDC2004T19, and LDC2005T19 for part 2.

 Each subdirectory of this directory contains the scripts for a sequence of experiments.